The wrong question is "which EHR has the most features."

 Solo practitioners need an EHR that handles scheduling, charting, billing, online booking, and patient communication without requiring separate tools or add-on subscriptions.
 The software should be fast to learn, priced per clinician (not per feature tier), and designed for small practice workflows rather than scaled down from enterprise platforms.
 AI-generated clinical notes, built-in telehealth, and a patient portal should be included in the base price, not sold as extras.

-If you're paying for features you don't use and missing the one — AI documentation — that would actually change your day, Oli Health's $19.95/month plan might be worth thirty minutes of your time.
+If you're paying for features you don't use and missing the one — AI documentation — that would change your day, Oli Health's $19.95/month plan might be worth thirty minutes of your time.
 Start a free trial, book a test appointment, record a session.
 You'll know fast.